Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 **In summary:** compared to many of the competitor out there, my product seem to be a lot cleaner, and faster than the alternatives both graphic-wise and feature-wise.

+## Known bugs (after some usertesting)
+Developing this project I have tried to predict as many possible scenarios as I could of how users might act and behave, to be able to deal with each scenario properly, unfortunately there are still some unusual bugs and errors that appear from time to time resulting in server crash, most likely this is due to me not having forseen that particular scenario.
++ One of these bugs was recently discovered by people I had testing the application, and was when a game had been finished and "ending game procedure" had been set in motion, one client got "kicked" from the room before the other one and closed down the app tab causing a server crash due to that clients information being used to "kick" the other client from the same room, and thereby causing a server malfunction due to lack of info required for certain actions to be taken.
++ Another one also discovered by people I had testing this application was that at random times it seems like the server "forgets" data from registration of some users, having them enter a game room to play a game where the server cant find the room, even though it should exist, and thereby leading up to after readycheck having been completed and its time for starting player to make a move - server crashes due to server attempting to do actions to a room it cannot find.
+Neither me or my testing users have at this point in time (6th of April 2018) any idea where to start looking for a cause for this error and bug, so all I can do is inform that it exists and may occur due to (as for now) unknown circumstances.

+##App hosting
+App is currently being hosted with Heroku cloud app hosting service - I will pay a fee to have it run continuously during teacher-review period for when handing it in.
+Although it could be tested also by cloning from GitHub and running it locally if Heroku should be down or the like.

 ## Current Features
 ### Application, interface and core functionality: